 Mega Millions Lottery is a multi-state lottery played twice a week in participating states in the United States of America.
 Mega Millions has an initial jackpot of $15 Million which rolls over until a lottery player wins it.

-Mega Millions players have to choose 5 numbers from 1 to 75 in one set, and 1 number from 1 to 15 in a second set.
+Mega Millions lottery players choose 5 numbers from 1 to 75 in one set, and 1 number from 1 to 15 in a second set.
 All numbers must match draw results to win a Mega Millions jackpot.

-Mega Millions players can opt for an Easy Pick option which allows for lottery numbers to be chosen for a lottery player automatically by a computer generated program.
+Mega Millions Lottery players can also opt for an Easy Pick option which allows for lottery numbers to be chosen for a lottery player automatically by a computer-generated random number generator.

-In California prize amounts are based on ticket sales and number of winners and no Mega Plier feature is allowed as it is a parimutuel state.
-That essentially means, players can only win amounts from a shared pool.
+In California, prize amounts are based on ticket sales and number of winners and no Mega Plier feature is allowed as it is a pari-mutuel state.
+That essentially means lottery players can only win amounts from a shared pool.

 Mega Plier Feature

-In February 1998, a Tuesday draw got added to the lottery game based on phenomenal response it received the previous year.
+In February 1998, a Tuesday Mega Millions draw got added to the lottery game based on the phenomenal response it received the previous year.